hozlucas28/Mercado-Play/README.md

 The current [Mercado Play](https://play.mercadolibre.com.ar/) design isn't optimal and has many aspects to improve.
 For example, it shouldn't be inside the [Mercado Libre ECommerce platform](https://mercadolibre.com/) as there is no clear connection for a user to access an ECommerce platform just to watch a film or series, resulting in poor user experience (UX).
 However, it could be related to the ECommerce platform in ways that improve the UX by connecting films/series to merchandising or related products.
 That's why I redesigned it.

+> [!IMPORTANT]
+> This project started on January 20, 2025, so please note that the issues listed may already be solved.

 ## Key features

 - [ TODO ].